Relintai/pandemonium_engine_docs/tutorials/3d/portals/advanced_room_and_portal_usage.md

 ![](img/tent.png)

+Note:
-.. note:: To use internal rooms for buildings, it is usually a good idea to split the *interior* mesh of the building from the *exterior*.
+ To use internal rooms for buildings, it is usually a good idea to split the *interior* mesh of the building from the *exterior*.
 The exterior can be placed in the outer room (so it can be seen from outside, but not from the inside), and the interior should be placed in the interior room (so it only visible inside, or through the portal).

 ![](img/tent_terrain.png)